kikkel/se/README.md

 - create monads for every **Option**  and **TRY** implementation   <- **ASSIGNMENT**: at least 1 Option and 1 Try!!
 -

-### - chain of responsibility? -> maybe for handling attributes on cards?
 ### - proxy for filepath???
 ### - decorator pattern
 ### - monad for transporting and transforming monoids